ameedjadallah/smart-filter/README.md

 # Smart Filter

 This is a smart filter app that is used to generate a dynamic filter.
-The data is located at public/data.json, so feel free to play with it and make it suit to your app
+The data is located at `data.json` file, so feel free to play with it and make it suit to your app

 # Getting Started with Create React App